brianekummer/work-status-server/README.md

     - This mapping of status/presence is stored in a csv file
 - I have two phones- one outside of my office and another on my office desk.
 The one on my desk also shows
     - The time in 12 hour, 24 hour, and UTC
-    - The status of my washer, dryer, ands thermostat, read from my instance of Home Assistant
+    - The status of my washer, dryer, ands thermostat, read from my instance of Home Assistant, including an icon to denote heating/cooling/fan

 ## Getting Your Slack Security Token(s)
 (These steps are from memory and should be close to correct, but may be missing things)